Talladega College

-Talladega College is a private historically black college in Talladega, Alabama.
+Talladega College is a private, historically black college in Talladega, Alabama.
 It is Alabama's oldest private historically black college and offers 17 degree programs.
 It is accredited by the Southern Association of Colleges and Schools.

 History

-The history of Talladega College began on November 20, 1865, when three former slaves William Savery, Thomas Tarrant, and Ambrose Headen of Talladega, met in convention with a group of new freedmen in Mobile, Alabama.
+The history of Talladega College began on November 20, 1866, when two formerly enslaved men William Savery and Thomas Tarrant of Talladega, met in a Freedmen's Bureau convention with a group of newly freed men in Mobile, Alabama.
 From this meeting came the commitment, "We regard the education of our children and youth as vital to the preservation of our liberties, and true religion as the foundation of all real virtue, and shall use our utmost endeavors to promote these blessings in our common country."

-With this as their pledge, Savery, Tarrant, and Headen aided by General Wager Swayne of the Freedmen's Bureau, began in earnest to provide a school for the children of former slaves of the community.
+With this as their pledge, Savery, Tarrant, and a third freed man from the Talladega community, Ambrose Headen began in earnest to provide a school for the children of former enslaved members of the community.
 Their leadership resulted in the construction of a one-room school house using lumber salvaged from an abandoned carpenter's shop.
 The school overflowed with pupils from its opening and soon it was necessary to move into larger quarters.